gcbeltramini/etl-project/resources/docs/datasets.md

 # Datasets

 The following sections describe the datasets in more details.
+To understand their content (column names, missing values, data types, possivle values), the jupyter notebook [Explore_supplementary_CSV_files.ipynb](../jupyter_notebooks/Explore_supplementary_CSV_files.ipynb) was used.

 References for the PostgreSQL data types: